The Pay the Rent idea has been around for a very long time. You can read a recently written overview of the history here.

 A Community Organisation

 The Australian Jewish Democratic Society discussed the idea of Paying the Rent in the lead up to Invasion Day 2016.
-They decided to give some money to a couple of local Aboriginal groups as well as encourage others to do the same.
+They decided to give some money to a couple of local Aboriginal groups as well as encouraging others to do the same.

-They wrote a statement about Invasion Day with a small graphic encouraging people to Pay the Rent.
+They wrote a statement about Invasion Day and included a small graphic encouraging people to Pay the Rent.
 “This Invasion/Survival Day, the AJDS asks that we think about the ways in which we all benefit from colonisation.
 We encourage active work to support Indigenous sovereignty and Indigenous rights, as well as projects of decolonisation.
 This Invasion Day, we are paying the rent; will you also pay the rent?”

 Uniting Church in australia

-Uniting Church pays 10% of property sales to its Aboriginal Congress.
+The Uniting Church pays 10% of property sales to its Aboriginal Congress.
 The Uniting Churches gives property to the Congress in order for them to have a base for church and commercial activities.

 Individual person of conscience